112 West Lincoln Street in Lindsborg, Kansas

 The building was then purchased in 1986 by Mr. and Mrs. Quintin Applequist and was completely restored and named the Swedish Country Inn.
 In May of 1995, ownership passed to Becky Anderson of Lindsborg.
 For 32 years the Swedish Country Inn accommodated guests of the Messiah Festival as well as many tourists who come to see the charming community of Lindsborg, Kansas.

 Today the grand old building is once again reinventing itself to better contribute to the tradition and vitality of Lindsborg.
 New owners, Mark and Marty Schupbach purchased the Swedish Country Inn in the summer of 2018 and closed for a few months to completely renovate and modernize.
 This was not just a coat of paint but a top to bottom restoration.
 From new air conditioning and heating units, to new plumbing, 100% new bathrooms, new mattresses and the list goes on.
 It is Mark and Marty’s desire to continue the inn’s story of warm and welcoming hospitality and to blend the best elements of the past with fresh updated finishes and technology.
-The name, Dröm Sött Inn was carefully and thoughtfully chosen.
-Dröm Sött is “sweet dreams” in Swedish which honors the rich heritage of Lindsborg.
-Also, on the inn’s front exterior there is a piece of mosaic art (pictured below) that was gifted to the inn.
+The name, Dröm Sött, Sweet Dreams Inn was carefully and thoughtfully chosen.
+Dröm Sött is Swedish for Sweet Dreams which honors the rich heritage of Lindsborg.
+In addition, on our front exterior there is a piece of mosaic art (pictured below) that was gifted to the inn.
 What a perfect way to honor the Swedish heritage, the history of those who have loved this special town and to hold true to our wishes for every guest.
-Dröm Sött Inn promises a break from the mundane routine of daily life and offers an opportunity to rest, restore and refuel.
-We hope that your days are filled with adventure as you explore our little town of Lindsborg and your nights at the Dröm Sött Inn are filled with sweet dreams.
+Dröm Sött, Sweet Dreams Inn promises a break from the mundane routine of daily life and offers an opportunity to rest, restore and refuel.
+We hope that your days are filled with adventure as you explore our little town of Lindsborg and your nights at Dröm Sött are filled with sweet dreams.
 The entire Dröm Sött team is excited to welcome you to our precious new inn and we are confident you will delight in your stay with us.